gysmuller/gabby-bot-cam/README.md

 ## Pin Configuration

 The pin configurations for various camera models are defined in `camera_pins.h`.
 Ensure that the correct camera model is defined in `gabby_bot_cam.ino` to match your hardware setup.

-## Example Output

-When the device is running, you should see output similar to the following in the Serial Monitor:

 ## Setup